Alicepinch/everything-vegan/README.md

 - [ ] Show more button for recipes(pagination)
 - [ ] User profiles with option to upload images.
-- [ ] Automated email when user signs up.
+- [ ] Automated email when user signs up & subscribe to newsletter.
 - [ ] User could upload an image directly to the website.
 - [ ] Option to view other users profiles and what they have uploaded.
 - [ ] More specific filters for recipes.